lk-geimfari/mimesis/docs/foreword.rst

 What is the fake data?
 ----------------------

-Fake data is a kind of data which is used in software development.

-That data looks like real data, but it is not.
+Fake data is a type of data that does not contain any useful or sensitive data, but serves to reserve space where real data is nominally present.
+Fake data can be used as a placeholder for both testing and operational purposes.
+For testing, dummy data can also be used as stubs.

 What Mimesis is, What Mimesis is Not
 ------------------------------------